Last Updated on November 23, 2023 by Laura Teso

 Quirk note number 2

-Four unmissable painting displaying dwarves scenes by Faustino Bocchi.
+Four painting displaying dwarves scenes by Faustino Bocchi.
 They’re not famous, they’re not beautiful.
-But they’re very strange and funny so I suggest you to pay attention to them: Dwarf attacked by a shrimp and rescued by companions, Trapped dwarf rescued by his companions, Fortune teller parrot and another Rescued dwarf taken before Pan’s altar.
+But they’re very weird so I suggest you to pay attention to them: Dwarf attacked by a shrimp and rescued by companions, Trapped dwarf rescued by his companions, Fortune teller parrot and another Rescued dwarf taken before Pan’s altar.
 Seems like these poor dwarfs often stumble in the most disparate kind of dangers.
 Anyway, I don’t think that these are dwarves at all, they are gnomes or something.
 They are super small, the parrot is bigger then them, so…

 Rooms XVI-XXV – XVII-XVIII centuries